Shivam-M/modular-controller-mapper/README.md

 {
     "quiet": false,  // log verbosity
-    "ignore-multiple-buttons": true,  // only allow one button to be pressed at a time "switch-shortcut": [4, 5, 8, 9],  // press these buttons to switch between modules "modules": {
+    "ignore-multiple-buttons": true,  // only allow one button to be pressed at a time "haptic-feedback": true,  // controller vibration feedback on register and module switch "switch-shortcut": [4, 5, 8, 9],  // press these buttons to switch between modules "modules": {
         "config": "data/modules.json",  // config file for all modules